Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 I've wanted to try Sailfish just for the BTRFS support, but it's not supported on any phone that I actually want to use.

-Cheap Windows phone (Score:1)
+Cheap Windows phone (Score:2, Funny)

 Any cheapo windows phone will do all that just fine.
 The built-in map app is great for navigation, even without internet.